Generative Molecular Design with Steerable and Granular Synthesizability Control: Methods

-\begin{itemize} \item \textbf{Docking}: Minimize Gnina\cite{gnina} docking scores against 1CX2 \cite{1cx2_target}.
-We use Gnina instead of QuickVina2-GPU due to the higher performance of the former in docking tasks. \item \textbf{QED}: Maximize QED. \item \textbf{Synthesizability oracle}: \begin{itemize} \item US waste: Enamine US stock (Feb.
-2025, 231,472 molecules) for the retrosynthesis model.
-Enforce the presence of a US industry waste block, presence of amide coupling, avoid protections or deprotections, minimize the path length. \item EU waste: Enamine EU stock (Feb.
-2025, 156,510 molecules) for the retrosynthesis model.
-Enforce the presence of an EU industry waste block, enforce that all the reactions in the synthesis routes are amide or Suzuki couplings \end{itemize} \end{itemize}
+\begin{itemize} \item \textbf{Docking}: Minimize Gnina \cite{gnina} docking scores against COX-2 \cite{1cx2_target}.
+We used Gnina here instead of QuickVina2-GPU due to the higher performance of the former in distinguishing actives and decoys (see Supplementary Information S7). \item \textbf{QED}: Maximize QED. \item \textbf{Synthesizability oracle}: \begin{itemize} \item US byproducts case study: Enamine US stock (Feb.
+2025, 231,472 molecules) as the building block stock for the retrosynthesis model.
+Enforce the presence of a US industrial byproduct, presence of amide coupling, avoid protections and deprotections, and minimize the number of synthesis steps. \item EU byproducts case study: Enamine EU stock (Feb.
+2025, 156,510 molecules) as the building block stock for the retrosynthesis model.
+Enforce the presence of an EU industrial byproduct and enforce that all the reactions in the synthesis routes are amide or Suzuki couplings. \end{itemize} \end{itemize}